 Few things are more rewarding than the day you become a homeowner.
 Years of hard work results in you finally having a place you can call your own and grow old in.

-Unfortunately, life may get in the way, and due to unforeseen economic or personal hardships, you may be unable to make your mortgage payments.
-When this happens, you are at risk of foreclosure, meaning the bank will take control of your home and you’ll be debating what to do next.
+Unfortunately, life sometimes gets in the way and, due to unforeseen economic or personal hardships, you may be unable to make your mortgage payments.
+When this happens, you are at risk of foreclosure, meaning the bank will take control of your home and leave you debating what to do next.